P-B1101/animated-number-switcher/README.md

 # animated_number_switcher

-A Flutter package to animate text change. mostly numbers.
+A Flutter package to animate text change. mostly numbers. it can animate time changes as well using time switcher.

 ## Getting started